murillomasson/TrafficAccidentAnalysis/README.md

 The Tests file:

-- Connects to the sharpfile.
+- Connects to the shapefile.
 - Reads it into a Pandas dataframe.
 - Executes column comparisons to enable proper address cleaning for joining with the traffic accident table.
 - Performs some preliminary analysis and tests to enhance understanding of the dataset.